apache/airflow/docs/apache-airflow-providers-google/operators/cloud/cloud_batch.rst

 Google Cloud Batch Operators
 ===============================

-Cloud Batch is a fully managed batch service to schedule, queue, and execute batch jobs on Google's infrastructure..
+Cloud Batch is a fully managed batch service to schedule, queue, and execute batch jobs on Google's infrastructure.

-For more information about the service visit `Google Cloud Batch documentation <https://cloud.google.com/batch>`__
+For more information about the service visit `Google Cloud Batch documentation <https://cloud.google.com/batch>`__.

 Submit a job
 ---------------------

 Before you submit a job in Cloud Batch, you need to define it.
-For more information about the Job object fields, visit `Google Cloud Batch Job description <https://cloud.google.com/batch/docs/reference/rest/v1alpha/projects.locations.jobs#Job>`__
+For more information about the Job object fields, visit `Google Cloud Batch Job description <https://cloud.google.com/python/docs/reference/batch/latest/google.cloud.batch_v1.types.Job>`__.

 A simple job configuration can look as follows:

-.. exampleinclude:: /../../tests/system/providers/google/cloud/batch/example_cloud_batch.py
+.. exampleinclude:: /../../tests/system/providers/google/cloud/cloud_batch/example_cloud_batch.py
     :language: python
     :dedent: 0
     :start-after: [START howto_operator_batch_job_creation]